fido-device-onboard/pri-fidoiot/component-samples/demo/rv/README.md

   | 834F83875910C8507CE935BE2F947DCF854E6554C3ACB79893ACF91220EA5D8B | Owner ECDSA 384 |
   | 91984D7EE0BC1F153900401E6E0D0DC4F6F8472709AA1DAA9256429046C2E367 | Owner RSA 2048 |

-- To add entries to allowlist and denylist for public key, public key hash need to be calculated.
+- To add entries to allowlist and denylist for public key, public key hash needs to be calculated.
 Refer [Generating Public Key Hash](#calculate-sha256-hash-of-a-public-key) for the steps to generate public key hash from public key.

 **IMPORTANT** This is an example implementation using simplified credentials.
 This must be changed while performing production deployment